Can I use evaporated milk instead of buttermilk for cake?

 What is the difference between milk cake and buttermilk cake?

-READ ALSO: What does outside time mean?
+READ ALSO: What does politics mean in simple terms?

 The buttermilk cake was lighter in texture and had a tenderer crumb.
 Interestingly, the cake did not seem to suffer significantly from the reduction of fat.
 It was as moist as the whole milk cake.
 The buttermilk cake did have the advantage for flavor though.
 It provided a mild complexity that was not too tangy.